shehio/AMATH583/ps3/Questions.rst

 Since the complexity of the algorithm is O(n *** 3), if you double n, the operations will increase eightfolds.

 11. If the time to perform a given operation is constant, when you double the problem size for matrix-matrix product, how much more time will be required to compute the answer?
-Assuming the operation takes a constant time, then the increase will be still eightfold.
+Assuming the operation takes a constant time, then the runtime will also increase eightfolds.

 12. What ratio did you see when doubling the problem size when mmtime called `mult_0`?
 (Hint, it may be larger than what pure operation count would predict.)
 Explain.
 For all the number of iterations that I tried, the number was between 9 and 13.
 The reason the ratio is more than 8 is that theoritical bounds generally don't take into account memory operations and processes swaps from the OS.
 These operations are extremely expensive.
-There's one outlier 1024 --> 2048, an outlier of 30.

-13. What raio did you see when doubling the problem size when mmtime called `mult_3`?
+13. What ratio did you see when doubling the problem size when mmtime called `mult_3`?
 Was this the same for `mult_0`?
 Referring to the function in amath583.cpp, what optimizations are implemented and what kinds of performance benefits might they provide?
 The numbers are between 8 and 9.
 No, they're way less than `mul_0`.

 14. (Extra credit.)
 Try also with `mult_1` and `mult_2`.